VJigouline/SceneEditor/README.md

 It is possible right now to drop GLTF/GLB (file or folder), STL or saved three.js scene file into graphics area on the left and try using controls.

 ![Scene](Images/Scene2.png)
+_The image is made from the GLTF model loaded into **SceneEditor**.
+The model can be found on [NASA Ingenuity page](https://mars.nasa.gov/resources/25043/mars-ingenuity-helicopter-3d-model/?site=insight).
+After loading model will look dark due to darker materials.
+Lights intensity should be increased in the **Light Editor**_

 ## Additional modules